metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-509.md

 1. In tab Print Format, set new Lieferschein ohne Preis

-1. Open shipment 01, and print the Jasper
+1. Open shipment 01, and print the jasper
 	* => shipment jasper includes everything, bpartner, address, products, qties etc., but NO prices, neither for product nor for Gebinde

 1. Back in Geschäftspartner, Print Format, select another (e.g. Lieferschein)

 1. Print the Jasper for your shipment again
-	* => shipment jasper now also included the prices
+	* => shipment jasper now also includes the prices